A Basic Guide to CB Radio Antennas

 - Fiberglass aerials.
 Durable and light, these aerials have small coils in their tips.
 The longer they are, the more range they give you.

-You can use them for both CB and ham radio signals, according to the instructions from the manufacturer.
-Some manufacturers make CB radio signal receivers capable of capturing signals from both ham and citizens-band radio transmitters.
-This multi-functional capability gives you more options in emergency situations.What range can you expect from CB antennas?
+Yes, you can use them for both CB and ham radio signals.
+Some manufacturers make CB radio signal receivers that can capture signals from both ham and CB radio transmitters to give you more options in emergencies.How do CB antennas work?